Clear Thinking In Uncertainty

 You might assume someone meant to hurt you when they didn’t.

-You might see a setback as proof you’re not capable.
+You might see a setback as proof you’re not up to the task.

-You might decide something is hopeless before you’ve really tested it.
+You might decide something is hopeless before you’ve really considered it.

 These reactions feel immediate and convincing.